zrhoffman/vscode-go/Go-modules-support-in-Visual-Studio-Code.md

 ### Can I use the language server when using Go modules?

-The [language server from Sourcegraph](https://github.com/sourcegraph/go-langserver) doesn't support Go modules yet.
+The [language server from Sourcegraph](https://github.com/sourcegraph/go-langserver) doesn't support Go modules.
 Some of our users have found the [bingo](https://github.com/saibing/bingo) language server to work well.
+The language server from Google called [gopls](https://github.com/golang/go/wiki/gopls) is also known to work with modules.
 Our plan is to eventually move to using the [language server from Google](https://godoc.org/golang.org/x/tools/cmd/gopls) which is currently a work in progress.

-Run `go get github.com/saibing/bingo` and add the below in your settings if you want to make use of the language server [bingo](http://github.com/saibing/bingo) by [@saibing](http://github.com/saibing)
+Run `go get -u github.com/saibing/bingo` or `go get -u golang.org/x/tools/cmd/gopls` to install either `bingo` or `gopls` respectively.
+Add the below in your settings to tell the Go extension to uses these language servers instead of the one from Sourcegraph

 ```
   "go.alternateTools": {
-    "go-langserver": "bingo",
+    "go-langserver": "gopls", // or bingo
   },
   "go.languageServerExperimentalFeatures": {
     "format": true,